 Catharsis Factor: After an hour and a half of the aliens mercilessly slaughtering people without taking any damage, it is extremely satisfying to see Ray blow up a tripod with a belt of grenades, followed shortly thereafter by the military blasting one to pieces with Javelin missiles after its shields go down.
 Similarly, it's pretty satisfying to watch the aliens stumbling around sick and dropping dead due to their lack of immunity to Earth's pathogens.

 Faux Symbolism: When Ray and Rachel arrive in Boston, one of the first things they see there is a statue of a Minuteman covered in dying alien weeds.

-HSQ: Spielberg keeps this as high as possible.
-One scene, a clever nod to the original story, involves a crowd of people, including our protagonists, walking through town, when a railroad crossing signal sounds.
+Shocking Moments / Big-Lipped Alligator Moment: One scene, a clever nod to the original story, involves a crowd of people, including our protagonists, walking through town, when a railroad crossing signal sounds.
 Everybody clears the tracks as the gate comes down.
 Then the train passes.
 It is on fire.
 It leaves, the gates go up, and it is not commented on by anyone.
 Roger Ebert, who gave the film a mixed but mostly negative review, called this scene "unforgettable".

 Squick: While Ogilvy's interest in Rachel may be that he sees her as a Replacement Goldfish for his own daughter, some viewers found it disturbing, and Ray is clearly concerned by it.

 Ugly Cute: The aliens' real appearances (i.e., notthe Tripods) are weirdly adorable when we actually see them.